 Volunteers must make a full-time commitment, usually 12-24 months in length (some summer opportunities may also be available).
 Although positions are available throughout the year, the greatest need for volunteers occurs in the months of May and September.
 In order to provide the most fulfilling experience, volunteers are asked to be flexible and work on several areas of the Farm.

-Job/Volunteer opportunities are generally offered in these five areas:
+Volunteer job opportunities are generally offered in these areas:

 |Perks & Rewards||